kalxas/rasdaman/doc/main/05_geo-services-guide.rst

-Since v9.8, wcst_import allows to group input files on irregular axes (with ``"dataBound": false``) through the ``sliceGroupSize`` option, which would specify the group size (positive number).
+Since v9.8, wcst_import allows to group input files on irregular axes (with ``"dataBound": false``) through the ``sliceGroupSize`` option, which would specify the group size as a positive number.
 E.g:

 .. hidden-code-block:: json